 Coral USB Accelerator

-In order to continue laying the ground work to merge my developing underwater sensor platform and fish id model I’ve finally started up my new Google USB Coral Accelerator1 and have gone through Google’s available demos2 for it.
+In order to continue laying the ground work to merge my developing underwater sensor platform I’ve finally started up my new Google USB Coral Accelerator1 and have gone through Google’s available demos2 for it.
 In this post I’ll cover the process and any hurdles along the way to successfully running the Google Coral USB Accelerator1.

 To test it, I used my Raspberry Pi 3 Model B+ and followed Google’s tutorial3.